natemar11/QRSAC-with-autoencoder/README.md

 - python 3.10+
 - All dependencies are available in requirements.txt and environment.yml

+## Simulator setup
+This experiment uses the interface and simulator binaries found in [[Repo]](https://github.com/tawnkramer/gym-donkeycar)

 ## Usage
 To run donkeycar you can write your experiment settings in configs/donkeycar.yaml and run with
 ```